-- For ART the person carrying out ART must be a doctor carrying out the treatment on behalf of a registered ART provider (or someone under the supervision and direction of such a doctor). - 2.
-For artificial insemination (AI) the person carrying out AI must be a doctor.1
+- For ART the person carrying out ART must be a doctor carrying out the treatment on behalf of a registered ART provider (or someone under the supervision and direction of such a doctor). - For artificial insemination (AI) the person carrying out AI must be a doctor or a person acting under the supervision and direction of a doctor who is carrying out AI on behalf of a registered ART provider.